larsonjj/mvn/docs/code-style.md

 - Prefer mvn_hashmap_t for data structures where they provide improved flexibility and performance
 - Include instructions to docuent macros in header file
 - Ensure that all variables are at least 3 characters long
+- Ensure that code is compatible with MSVC, GCC, and Clang

 ## Table of Contents